Creating Applications for Bi-directional Languages with Visual Studio

 Web services likewise support and receiving sending UTF-8 and Unicode text, making them suitable for applications involving bi-directional languages.

-For more information, see Bidirectional Support for ASP.NET Web Applications.
+For details, see Bi-directional Support for Web Applications.